 The policy on the honorarium provided to members of the NL Chapter Board of Directors.

-All Board of Directors, including medical student and resident representatives and the Family Medicine Discipline Representative, will receive free registration to the Annual Scientific Assembly.
+All Board of Directors, including medical student and resident representatives and the Family Medicine Discipline Representative, will receive free registration to the Family Medicine Conference.

 The Board of Directors will receive honoraria according to the following schedule: